Our COO, Jonny Turner, analyses why environmental consciousness is leading decision-making in the sports industry.

 The UN describes the climate crisis as “the defining crisis of our time”, and there is no doubt that this pressing issue has become the number one challenge facing humanity today.

-While the spotlight of criticism may shine brighter on other industries, travel, fast-fashion or food, for example, the sports industry very much has its own questions to answer, and a vital part to play in tackling these once in a lifetime issues.
+While the spotlight of criticism may shine brighter on other industries, travel, fast-fashion or food, for example, the sports industry very much has its own questions to answer, and a vital part to play in tackling these once-in-a-lifetime issues.

 While the environmental impact of sport can be felt from the grassroots level all the way to the elite, the majority of sport’s carbon footprint is produced by major global sporting events.
 More specifically, the requirement for and management of travel and accommodation, food and beverage provision, and supportive infrastructure.